kevinlichan/Udacity_Project_Capstone/README.md

 # Special Thanks

-**Udacity** - Thank you to the Udacity Team for a wonderful and challenging course on blockchain!!
+**Udacity** - Thank you to the wonderful team at Udacity for an engaging and challenging course on blockchain!!

 # Project Resources